NewsLocal News

 Actions

-With multiple fires hitting San Diego County, what officials expect for the 2025 fire season
+With multiple fires hitting San Diego County, here's what officials expect for the 2025 fire season

 Posted

-SAN DIEGO (KGTV) — With wildfires like the ones we've seen this week in Rancho Bernardo and Fashion Valley, is the City of San Diego ready for the next one?
+SAN DIEGO (KGTV) — With wildfires this week in Rancho Bernardo and Mission Valley, is the City of San Diego ready for the next one?

-City officials said they're ready to give even more support for the fire department, but there might be a problem with a more than $250 million deficit.
+City officials said they're prepared to give even more support for the San Diego Fire-Rescue Department, but there might be a problem with the city facing a deficit of over $250 million.

 "On the multiple fires over this last week, whether they be the Lilac, whether it be the Mission Valley fire, the fire today in Rancho Bernardo, we had multiple strike teams already pre-positioned that we were pulling from that could get there right away," said Eddy.